mramshaw/API-Gateways/README.md

 ![Models are declared using JSON Schema](images/Model_JSON_Schema.png)

 These two specifications overlap to a great deal but are not fully compatible.
-[Perhaps it is for this reason that there does not seem to be any way to export a Swagger definition from the API Gateway.]

 The Swagger website has a useful page which describes the differences between the OpenAPI Specification and JSON Schema:

     http://swagger.io/docs/specification/data-models/keywords/